hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 Common examples include:

-- functions for creating, editing, or updating objects.
+- Functions for creating, editing, or updating objects.
 - simple requests of information from the user.
 - Quick confirmations of actions taken by the user.